 Castle Ward – Winterfell Castle

 Castle Ward is an 18th century part Gothic, part Palladian castle which is today owned and operated by the National Trust.
-The property has a fun history – the owner and his wife had a dispute over the style, so the entire property is split in two, with one side constructed to the Palladian style, and the other in the Georgian Gothic style.
+The property has a fun history.
+The owner and his wife had a dispute over the style, so the entire property is split in two, with one side constructed to the Palladian style, and the other in the Georgian Gothic style.

 The property is open to visitors and you can tour the house, explore the landscaped gardens, see the working corn mill, and visit the farmyard.
 This farmyard is home to a tower house, built in 1610, which served as a defensive structure.